usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-generate.rst

 Generating a Docker Image
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: You cannot generate a Docker image from a Windows template or a Windows scan.

 To generate a machine image:
 	1. Go to the ``Apps`` tab.
 	2. Select the appliance from the ``Appliance Library``.